SchreinerJS/app_trader/README.md

+This was a group project completed with Richard Leonard and Chernae Saka.
+The scripts and powerpoint we worked on together as a team are in process of being recovered.

 App Trader
 Your team has been hired by a new company called App Trader to help them explore and gain insights from apps that are made available through the Apple App Store and Android Play Store.